What Are Sleep Apnea Events and How Are They Measured?

 According to the sleep researchers at Harvard Medical School, "Obstructive sleep apnea occurs when a person's airway repeatedly becomes blocked despite efforts to breathe."

-When the straw collapses or bends, it’s extra hard to pull even a tiny bit of milkshake goodness into your mouth.
+These sleep apnea events can be compared to slurping a milkshake through a straw –when the straw collapses or bends, it’s extra hard to pull even a tiny bit of milkshake goodness into your mouth.

 Go a few seconds without fresh oxygen, and your brain wakes you up to take a breath.
-Those waking episodes are called "apneas" or "sleep events."
+Those waking episodes are called "apneas" or "sleep apnea events."

 Some studies from the National Institute of Health say that mild sleep apnea could probably be fairly easily controlled by changing your sleeping position, for example.